duongcongtoai/toaiobsidian/personal/fleet/Understand how pin works in Rust.md

 ```
 This is invalid because b now points to a moved location
 Pin syntax allow these types to be safe from this self-referential nature of themselves
+### When is a future start to be pinned?
+from the time it get polled for the first time, or by the time it is created (by its self-referential nature)
 ### What is pin project?

 ## References